Five key steps

 1. Choose your course using Coursefinder

 To apply for your postgraduate course at the University of Birmingham, you must use our Coursefinder.
-By clicking on the specific programme you wish to apply for you will be directed to an application specifically designed for your programme which will guide you through the process of compiling and submitting your application and supporting documents online.
+By clicking on the specific course you wish to apply for you will be directed to an application specifically designed for your course which will guide you through the process of compiling and submitting your application and supporting documents online.

-Your application is specifically designed for the programme you choose to apply for and it is sensitive to the answers you provide as you proceed through the application.
+Your application is specifically designed for the course you choose to apply for and it is sensitive to the answers you provide as you proceed through the application.
 See application guidance notes.

 Once you have submitted an online application you will be sent details of how to enter your applicant portal.
 This portal will allow you to send and receive communications with the University.
 It will also enable you to track the progress of your application at every stage of the admissions process, update your personal information, view decisions and accept any offers you may receive.